adamse/notes/ghc-selector-optimisation/readme.md

 ## What are selectors?

-When compiling GHC's intermediary language STG selectors are identified by expressions/closures that look like this:
+When compiling GHC's intermediary language STG, selectors are identified by expressions/closures that look like this:

 ```